-I’ve had a lot of questions about how to strengthen your nails and I typically always say to try a collagen supplement.
+I’ve had a lot of questions about how to strengthen your nails and I typically always say to try a collagen supplement to increase your collagen production.
 It’s certainly helped my nails (and hair and skin) but lately I have a few nails that are peeling so I started doing more research find the best oils for strengthening nails.
-I found some promising information so of course, I made a DIY cuticle oil that will renew healthy cuticles as well as strengthen and moisturize dry and brittle nails!!
+I found some promising information so of course, I made my own DIY cuticle oil recipe that contains only natural ingredients and will renew healthy cuticles as well as strengthen and moisturize dry and brittle nails!!

 Why Oils Can Help with Nail Health

-You might be wondering how oils can help strengthen your nails.
+You might be wondering how making your own natural cuticle oil can help strengthen your nails.
 Well, on the simplest level, brittle nails are most likely dry.
 Oils can rejuvenate your nails and the skin around them which in turn strengthens nails and encourages growth!